ARCHIVED: Is NAG Library available on Unix? How do I access it?

 To compile, link, and run your command file invoking the NAG Fortran Library subroutines, at the Chrome system prompt, enter:

-with a filename in which you want to store the
+Replace the filename with the input file, and outputfile with a filename in which you want to store the output.

 For information on accessing NAG from the RS/6000, see ARCHIVED: At IU, how do I access the NAG library on Libra?